 Another option may be an adolescent medicine doctor.
 These doctors specialize in teen issues — but, as with a pediatrician, you will still need to switch to an adult doctor later on.

-Of course, you want your doctor to know about the latest medical developments.
+Of course, you want your HCP to know about the latest medical developments.
 Hospitals and state licensing boards require doctors to stay up to date in their field.
 But a good doctor also needs to understand your beliefs and concerns.

 Do you have an interest in complementary and alternative medicine techniques?
 You'll want to find a doctor (and staff) who respects your values.
 The same is true if your concerns include very personal issues like sexuality.